|Year of GES||Overall Employment Rate||Mean Gross Monthly Salary||Median Gross Monthly Salary|

 ^ Data is based on a sample size of fewer than 30 respondents.

-Despite the economic challenges of the last year, we are heartened that SIT-DigiPen (Singapore) graduates are well received by the industry.
-The strong employment outcomes reflect the demand for specialized talent in all areas of the digital economy, and we look forward to building up even more talent in the areas of computer science, embedded systems engineering, UX/UI design, and digital art and animation.
+We are heartened by the continued demand for SIT-DigiPen (Singapore) graduates in the digital economy and look forward to fostering more specialized talent in the areas of computer science, embedded systems engineering, UX/UI design, and digital art and animation.

 Graduates in the labor force refer to those who are working, or not working but actively looking and available for work.